gabadigital/sharedhousing.github.io/content/founders.md

 summary: " "
 type: "pages"
 layout: "founders"
+description: "Our Founders - Sherri and Frank Candelario, Ph.D are both the best real estate experts who have helped over 300 people get homes and also helped the homeless across the US"
-description: "Sherri and Frank are both the best real estate experts who have helped over 300 people get homes and also helped the homeless across the US"
+description: "Our Founders - Sherri and Frank Candelario, Ph.D are both the best real estate experts who have helped over 300 people get homes and also helped the homeless across the US"
+descriptionOG: "Our Founders - Sherri and Frank Candelario, Ph.D are both the best real estate experts who have helped over 300 people get homes and also helped the homeless across the US"
+titleOG: "Founders"
+imageOG: "/images/vid-image.jpg"
 ---